dyota257/wrestlingscoreboard/to-do.md

 ## Tournament feedback
 ### Jack
+[ ] can't pause clock after Period 2
+[ ] This block is not complete in scoreboard.js
+    if (this.id === 'announcevictory') {

+        need to include criteria for draws
 [ ] Clock was counting two different times
 [ ] Announce victory as soon as >9 points (?)
-[ ] can't pause clock after Period 2
+[ ] Filter wrestlers' records
 [x] Doesn't change people automatically on load!
-[ ] Filter wrestlers' records
-[ ] Mat selector - lock it to the current mat
+[x] Mat selector - lock it to the current mat

 ### Own notes
 [ ] Warning squares not showing